cloudmesh-cmd3/cmd3/README.rst

 * execution of python commands
 * scripts loadable from a script directory

-Through these extensions cmd becomes very flicible and can be used to extend command shell interface through simple add-ons via very simple plugins provided as classes.
+Through these extensions cmd becomes very flexible and can be used to extend command shell interface through simple add-ons via very simple plugins provided as classes.